Updated January 12th, 2019.

-The energetic city of Trujillo makes for a very interesting stop on the coast of Northern Peru, between the surf hotspot of Mancora and the gateway to the spectacular mountains of the Cordillera Blanca, Huaraz.
-The town itself is interesting to walk around with an impressive Plaza de Armas, a beautiful 16th century colonial cathedral and many other colourful churches and atmospheric streets.
+The energetic city of Trujillo makes for a very interesting stop on the coast of Northern Peru, between the surfing hotspot of Máncora and the gateway to the spectacular mountains of the Cordillera Blanca, Huaraz.
+The town itself is interesting to walk around with an impressive Plaza de Armas, a beautiful 16th-century colonial cathedral and many other colourful churches and atmospheric streets.

-There are also some great local Peruvian restaurants serving delicious and authentic ‘almuerzos’, (set menus for lunch serving starter, main course and postres) – every little café seems to serve up culinary delights that make Peru a delight for foodies!
+There are also some great local Peruvian restaurants serving delicious and authentic ‘almuerzos’, (set menus for lunch serving a starter, a main course and a postre) – every little café seems to serve up culinary delights that make Peru a delight for foodies!

 As well as the downtown, several nearby architectural ruins of the ancient Moche and Chimu civilisations nearby make for pleasant day trips; such as the impressive Chimu-built Chan Chan, the largest pre-hispanic city in South America, or El Brujo, where you’ll see the mummified remains of an ancient Moche Queen.
 After all that culture, you can head to the fishing village of Huanchaco, just 15-minutes from Trujillo city centre – roaring waves ideal for surfers and sea-side cafes to watch the sunset!